 Phylogenetics, Macroevolution, Biogeography, and Herpetology

 Welcome to the Skipwith lab in the Biology Department at the University of Kentucky.
-Research in this lab focusing on using squamate reptiles to understand the mechanisms of diversification within lineages.
-Specifically, the processes impacting the tempo of speciation and phenotypic change, the relationship between speciation and phenotypic diversification, and convergent evolution.
-These particularly pertinent subject areas when it comes to understanding the forces responsible for the generation of adaptive radiations.
-To date I have used a variety of techniques, including phylogenomics and CT-scanning, and analytical methods to better understand the processes governing macroevolution dynamics.
+Research in this lab focuses squamate reptiles to understand the mechanisms of diversification within lineages.
+Specifically, the processes impacting the tempo of speciation and phenotypic change, the relationship between speciation and phenotypic diversification, and the phenomenon of convergent evolution.
+These are particularly pertinent subject areas when it comes to understanding the forces responsible for the generation of adaptive radiations.
+To date, I have used a variety of techniques, including phylogenomics and CT-scanning, and analytical methods to better understand the processes governing macroevolutionary dynamics.

 Lab News: Now Looking for Students!